Radziłów pogrom: Aftermath

-The remaining Jews were interned in a small ghetto from August 1941.
+The remaining Jews were interned in a small ghetto from August 1941 on.
 On 1 June 1942 most of the ghetto inmates were deported to labor on the Milbo estate.
 On 2 November the Jews deported to Milbo were deported to a transit camp in the village of Bogusze.
 From there they were sent to Treblinka extermination camp and murdered on arrival.
-Approximately nine Jews survived the war hiding in villages around Radziłów.
+Approximately nine survived the war hiding in villages around Radziłów.
 On 28 January 1945 (five days after Soviet forces liberated the town), local Poles murdered two Jews who had survived in hiding.

-Hermann Schaper, whose SS unit was involved in some of the atrocities in Radziłów, was tried in Germany in 1976 for other crimes against Poles and Jews and was sentenced to six years in prison, however following an appeal this was overturned and his health was declared too fragile for a new trial.
+Hermann Schaper, whose SS unit was involved in some of the atrocities in Radziłów, was tried in Germany in 1976 for other crimes against Poles and Jews and was sentenced to six years in prison, however after an appeal this was overturned and his health was declared too fragile for a new trial.

-Eight local Polish perpetrators were tried in Polish courts after the war.
-Those convicted after the war were almost all inhabitants of small villages or members of the local auxiliary police.
-These were distinguished in local collective social memory as active participants as opposed to the mass of "ordinary" neighbors who merely stood by during the pogrom.
-However, transcripts from inquiries and trials show that these two groups were not separated by a barrier but that rather the police merely formed the front line.
+Eight local Polish perpetrators were tried in Polish courts after the war, almost of all them inhabitants of small villages or members of the local auxiliary police, distinguished in local collective memory as active participants, as opposed to the mass of "ordinary" neighbors who merely stood by during the pogrom.
+However, transcripts from investigations and trials show that these two groups were not separated by a barrier but that rather the police merely formed the front line.
+Kosmaczewski's sentence was mild as he was also punished with a six-year incarceration and was later given three years' remission due to an amnesty granted by the Polish government for underground activists.
+Josef Przybyszewski, the editor in chief of the local paper and was the identified moral instigator of the pogrom, was sentenced to two years imprisonment, a verdict that was later overturned by a court in Warsaw, which declared his innocence.